Easterly Government Properties Inc. (DEA) Is Now En Route to Higher Prices

-Easterly Government Properties Inc. (NYSE: DEA) is -0.77% lower on its value in year-to-date trading and has touched a low of $13.49 and a high of $21.46 in the current 52-week trading range.
+Easterly Government Properties Inc. (NYSE: DEA) is -7.50% lower on its value in year-to-date trading and has touched a low of $13.40 and a high of $21.46 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DEA stock was last observed hovering at around $14.49 in the last trading session, with the day’s loss setting it -0.33% off its average median price target of $15.25 for the next 12 months.
-It is also 16.71% off the consensus price target high of $17.00 offered by 7 analysts, but current levels are -1.14% lower than the price target low of $14.00 for the same period.
+The DEA stock was last observed hovering at around $13.51 in the last trading session, with the day’s loss setting it -0.31% off its average median price target of $15.25 for the next 12 months.
+It is also 22.35% off the consensus price target high of $17.00 offered by 7 analysts, but current levels are 5.71% higher than the price target low of $14.00 for the same period.

 Sponsored